SV8ARJ/open_tuner/README.md

 Minor UI enhancments.
 Only for PicoTunner (maybe Mini)

 - Side Bar may be hidden/shown
-- Frequency band may be  hidden/shown
+- Frequency band may be  hidden/shown/change size
-- Information overlay on the video players
+- Information overlay on the video players (Station ID, Receiver and Stream data, sound active)
-- Double clicks change sizes of things
+- Double clicks change sizes of things (look for tooltips)
+- Sound may be muted/umnmuted from player (not synced with control panel yet)

   *** Hacks for own use...